Raleigh Water Quality at a Glance

 Conserve Water

-Take advantage of Raleigh’s Water Conservation Programs, including free water conservation kits with efficient fixtures.
-Follow the Permanent Conservation Measures guidelines for outdoor irrigation to reduce water waste and support the city’s watershed protection efforts.
+Take advantage of Raleigh’s Water Conservation Programmes, including free water conservation kits with efficient fixtures.
+Follow the Permanent Conservation Measures guidelines for outdoor irrigation — odd-numbered addresses may irrigate Tuesday, Thursday, Saturday; even-numbered addresses on Wednesday, Friday, Sunday.
+No outdoor watering between 10 am and 6 pm.
+This helps protect Falls Lake and the wider watershed that supplies your water.

 Consider Home Filtration